Noctis Lucis Caelum: Critical response

-The romance between Noctis and Lunafreya was often found to be underdeveloped compared with previous Final Fantasy couples, who share more time together.
-Salvatore Pane, writing for Paste Magazine regarded Noctis' failure to save Luna as one of the character's strongest reactions because he expresses grief in tears and silence, giving him an air of realism while making more connections to the player.
-Both Pane, Kotaku, and Philip Kollar of the website Polygon praised the ending; Kotaku enjoyed the dark atmosphere the older protagonist brings when fighting Ardyn.
-VG247 compared the ending to the final conflict between Cloud Strife and Sephiroth in Final Fantasy VII due to the focus on their rivalry and the speed of the narrative past that point.
+A frequent point of criticism among game journalists was the portrayal of Noctis's relationship with Lunafreya, which was seen as underdeveloped due to Lunafreya's minimal presence in-game.
+In contrast to this, Salvatore Pane of Paste Magazine regarded Noctis' failure to save Lunafreya as one of the character's strongest reactions because of his grief being expressed through silent tears.
+Philip Kollar of Polygon described the ending as emotionally fulfilling for Noctis, while Alex Donaldson of VG247 positively compared the final conflict between Noctis and Ardyn to that between Cloud and his nemesis Sephiroth.
 Noctis' role in The Dawn of the Future divided opinions due to its thematic relation to the original game, but the exploration of Noctis' romance with Lunafreya was praised and contrasted with the game.
-According to Jacob Hull from Push Square, A King's Tale further expands upon Noctis' personality and his relationship with Regis, who lacked development in the series' other media.
+In his review of A King's Tail, Jacob Hill of Push Square felt the game further expanded upon Noctis' personality and his relationship with Regis, who lacked development in the series' other media.